 Mike Tomlin was named the 16th head coach in Pittsburgh Steelers history on Jan.
 22, 2007.
 Hired at the age of 34, Tomlin became only the third head coach hired by the Steelers since 1969.

-Tomlin became the youngest head coach in NFL history to both coach in and win a Super Bowl when he led the Steelers to a 27-23 victory over the Arizona Cardinals in Super Bowl XLIII.
-By winning the Super Bowl in only his second season as a head coach, he also became the fastest to win a Super Bowl title in Steelers’ history.
+Through seven seasons, Tomlin has accomplished many things that have never been done in the team’s storied history.
+His 71-41 record (.634) is tied for the best start in franchise history, and he became the youngest head coach in NFL history to both coach in and win a Super Bowl when he led the Steelers to a 27-23 victory over the Arizona Cardinals in Super Bowl XLIII.
+By winning the Super Bowl in only his second season as a head coach, he also became the fastest to win a Super Bowl title in Steelers history.

 Under Tomlin, the Steelers broke new ground on offense in 2009.
-Pittsburgh’s offense ranked seventh in the NFL (ninth passing, 19th rushing) but became the first unit in team history to boast a 4,000-yard passer, two 1,000-yard receivers and a 1,000-yard rusher in the same season.
+Pittsburgh’s offense ranked seventh in the NFL (ninth passing, 19th rushing) but became the first unit in team history to boast a 4,000-yard passer (Roethlisberger), two 1,000-yard receivers (Hines Ward, Santonio Holmes) and a 1,000-yard rusher (Rashard Mendenhall) in the same season.
 Pittsburgh’s defense ranked fifth in the NFL (third vs. run, 16th vs. pass) while leading the AFC and finishing one shy of the NFL lead with 47 quarterback sacks.

 The Steelers continued to be dominant at Heinz Field under Tomlin in 2009.
-Pittsburgh finished with a 6-2 home record in 2009 after finishing 7-1 (2007) and 6-2 (2008) at home during Tomlin’s first two seasons.
-Tomlin’s 24-8 record and .750 winning percentage at home after four seasons ranks second in Steelers’ history.
+Pittsburgh finished with a 6-2 home record after finishing 7-1 (2007) and 6-2 (2008) at home during Tomlin’s first two seasons.

-The Steelers’ offense finished third in the NFL in rushing (135.5 avg.) during Tomlin’s first season, sparked by running back Willie Parker who led the league in rushing before injuring his leg in Week 16.
-QB Ben Roethlisberger enjoyed a record-setting season during Tomlin’s first year, establishing new team records for touchdown passes (32) and passer rating (104.1), while earning his first career Pro Bowl appearance.
-In 2007, the Steelers held the advantage in time of possession in 14-of-16 regular season games.
+The Steelers’ offense finished third in the NFL in rushing (135.5 avg.) during Tomlin’s first season, sparked by Willie Parker, who led the league in rushing before injuring his leg in Week 16.
+Roethlisberger enjoyed a record-setting season during Tomlin’s first year, establishing new team records for touchdown passes (32) and passer rating (104.1) while earning his first career Pro Bowl appearance.

 Tomlin was the NFL’s second-youngest head coach in 2007, and he became only the second Steelers’ coach in team history to win at least 10 games during his first year at the helm.
 The Steelers posted a 7-1 record at home in 2007 and were 5-1 in the AFC North (3-0 at home).

 Tomlin spent the 2006 season as the Minnesota Vikings’ defensive coordinator.
-Under Tomlin in 2006, the Vikings ranked eighth in the NFL in total defense and first against the run while not allowing a 100-yard rusher the entire season.
+That season, the Vikings ranked eighth in the NFL in total defense and first against the run while not allowing a 100-yard rusher the entire season.

-Tomlin was the defensive backs coach from 2001-05 with the Tampa Bay Buccaneers.
+Tomlin was the defensive backs coach with the Tampa Bay Buccaneers from 2001-05.
 In 2002, Tomlin guided one of the most productive defensive backfields in the NFL, culminating with its performance in Super Bowl XXXVII.
-The secondary recorded four of the team’s five interceptions, returning two for touchdowns to help Tampa Bay capture the franchise’s first Super Bowl title.
+The secondary recorded four of the team’s five interceptions, returning two for touchdowns, to help Tampa Bay capture the franchise’s first Super Bowl title.

 Before joining Tampa Bay’s staff, Tomlin served two seasons as the defensive backs coach at the University of Cincinnati (1999-00).
 He took over a secondary that ranked 111th in the nation in pass defense in 1998 and helped them improve to 61st overall in his first season.
 Under Tomlin’s direction in 2000, the Bearcats ranked eighth in the nation in interceptions as well as fourth nationally in total turnovers.

-Prior to joining the Cincinnati staff, Tomlin had a short stint on the coaching staff at Tennessee-Martin and then spent two seasons at Arkansas State where he coached wide receivers in 1997 before switching to defensive backs in 1998.
+Prior to joining the Cincinnati staff, Tomlin had a short stint on the coaching staff at Tennessee-Martin and then spent two seasons at Arkansas State, coaching wide receivers in 1997 before switching to defensive backs in 1998.
 Tomlin spent the 1996 season as a graduate assistant at the University of Memphis, where he worked with the Tiger defensive backs and special teams units.
 He began his coaching career in 1995 as wide receivers coach at Virginia Military Institute.

-Tomlin was a three-year starter at wide receiver at William and Mary (1990-94) and finished his career with 101 receptions for 2,046 yards and a school-record 20 TD catches.
+Tomlin was a three-year starter at wide receiver at William & Mary (1990-94) and finished his career with 101 receptions for 2,054 yards and 20 touchdown catches.
 A first-team All-Yankee Conference selection in 1994, he established a school record with a 20.2 yards-per-catch average.